 If your skin is sensitive, you can turn this soap milder by switching to chamomile or lavender essential oil.
 Best option, however, is to leave the soap unscented.

-This soap has a rich mixture of oils: olive oil, coconut oil, castor and sunflower oil.
+This face soap recipe has a rich mixture of oils: olive oil, coconut oil, castor and sunflower oil.
 Shea butter adds creaminess and strong moisturizing properties, making this soap creamy, soft and conditioning.

 Oat flour provides extra silkiness, gentle exfoliation, and anti-inflammatory properties to soothe the skin in your face.
 The soap has a light yellow shade, most likely coming from the olive oil, but it may be also from the oat flour.
 A silicone mold with individual hearts give a cute and lovely shape to this gentle and nourishing face soap.